The Marrow Thieves: Awards

 The novel won the Governor General's Award for English-language children's literature at the 2017 Governor General's Awards, the 2018 Burt Award for First Nations, Métis and Inuit Literature, the 2018 Sunburst Award for young adult fiction, and the 2017 Kirkus Prize in the young adult literature category.
-It was one of the books competing in CBC's 2018 Canada Reads competition, listed in The Globe and Mail's 100 best books of 2017 and was a nominee for the 2018 White Pine Award.
+It was one of the books competing in CBC's 2018 Canada Reads competition, listed in The Globe and Mails 100 best books of 2017 and was a nominee for the 2018 White Pine Award.
 Pilleurs de rêves, a French translation of the novel by Madeleine Stratford, was shortlisted for the Governor General's Award for English to French translation at the 2019 Governor General's Awards.

 Sequel

-A sequel, Hunting By Stars, was published on October 19, 2021.
-This sequel continues the storyline of Frenchie, now seventeen, and his found family.
+A sequel, Hunting by Stars, was published on October 19, 2021.
+The sequel continues the storyline of Frenchie, who is now seventeen, and his found family.